itsaark/NB_Class_Project/EW-README.md

 ```

-Then we take the names from the array and create an array of linked structs:
+Then we take the names from the array of city names and create a list of linked structs:

 ```